Incorporating particle flexibility in a density functional description of nematics and cholesterics: The cholesteric behaviour of DNA duplexes

 We now turn our focus to the cholesteric pitch, and first consider rigid straight duplexes in order to compare our results with those previous theoretical investigations.
 As illustrated in Fig.~\ref{fig4}, we find the predicted pitch to be right-handed when we do not include the electrostatic term in the potential, as expected from the previous excluded volume argument.
 Interestingly, the magnitude of the pitch is also found to be much larger than the experimental values, indicating a significant underestimation of phase chirality.
 However, unlike in Ref.~\onlinecite{Tomb05}, we do not report evidence of a handedness inversion when electrostatic repulsion is taken into account, but rather observe a further reduction of the predicted phase chirality.

-This observation could potentially be explained by the competition between the entropic favorability of right-handed duplex configurations due to excluded-volume contributions and the hypothetical enthalpic preference for left-handed arrangements to minimise electrostatic repulsion, as postulated in Ref.~\onlinecite{Tomb05}.
-However, we find a more likely explanation to lie in the fact that electrostatics penalise the close-pair configurations where the chirality of the excluded volume is most relevant, so that longer-range repulsion simply ``smears out'' the local details of the chiral surface structure of DNA.
+This observation could potentially be explained by the competition between the entropic favourability of right-handed duplex configurations due to excluded-volume contributions and the hypothetical enthalpic preference for left-handed arrangements to minimise electrostatic repulsion, as postulated in Ref.~\onlinecite{Tomb05}.
+However, we find a more likely explanation to lie in the fact that electrostatics penalise the close-pair configurations where the chirality of the excluded volume is most relevant, so that longer-range repulsion simply `smears out' the local details of the chiral surface structure of DNA.
 To verify that this effect is not simply an artefact of our chosen description of electrostatic contributions in the oxDNA model, we repeated the calculations using the electrostatic potential detailed in Ref.~\onlinecite{Tomb05}.
 Our results were however found to be very similar in both cases, which leads to the conclusion that the prediction of a left-handed phase in Ref.~\onlinecite{Tomb05} is most likely due to some of the numerical approximations introduced in the virial calculations therein.

 We have also attempted to compute the cholesteric pitch including the effects of flexibility in the UCA.
 However, we concluded after extensive calculations that the drastic dependence of the predicted pitches on the sampling of the particle conformational space precluded their determination with sufficient statistical accuracy.
 To illustrate the nature of the problems, we report in Fig.~\ref{fig4} the equilibrium pitches computed for two example conformations taken from $\Omega_0$, both of which were observed to possess noticeably helicoidal shapes with opposite respective handednesses.
 Interestingly, the handedness of the equilibrium pitch is then obtained to be opposite to that of the corresponding helicoidal conformation, which mirrors theoretical predictions for hard, weakly-curled coarse-grained helices\cite{Frez14,Duss15,Tort17-1}.
-Furthermore, the phase chirality is found to be considerably stronger for these conformations, and the resulting pitches only weakly depend on the inclusion of electrostatics, as the shape helicity occurs on much longer length-scales than that of the screened electrostatic interactions.
+Furthermore, the phase chirality is found to be considerably stronger for these conformations, and the resulting pitches only weakly depend on the inclusion of electrostatics, as the length-scales associated with the shape helicity of the duplexes is in this case considerably larger than that of their screened electrostatic interactions.